10 must-read UX design books in 2021

 The UX design process is becoming an increasingly important aspect of creating quality website applications and software products.
 There are many different UX design books out there with a myriad of different techniques and methods that are important for us to know and use as UX designers.
-It can sometimes be confusing figuring out the best UX design practices to use, so I’ve put together a list of some useful and practical UX design books that are definitely worth a read.
+It can sometimes be confusing figuring out the right UX design practices to use, so I’ve put together a list of some of the best UX design books I’ve read.
 I’d love to hear what your favourites are and how they helped you improve your design process.

 The UX Book My favourite

 This UX design book offers a comprehensive, practical overview of the UX life cycle processes and methods.
 Human computer interaction techniques are distilled into an easy-to-understand format and the authors do a great job of showing readers how to gather requirements, sketch ideas, create wireframes, build prototypes and evaluate designs.
 While not a short read, this book is a solid resource for UX and interaction designers at all experience levels and I definitely think it’s worth having on your bookshelf.

 Smashing UX Design is a great introductory book for anyone new to user experience design and working in project teams.
 The first half of the book concentrates on the UX design process, while the second part deconstructs the user experience of specific website elements.

 It’s a very practical resource that provides a solid outline of popular UX design processes, tools and techniques – from conducting initial research and defining requirements to creating wireframes and prototypes.
 I liked that the authors used examples of real-life projects throughout the book and I did notice that there was a focus on e-commerce websites.
 Overall, it’s a great read for UX designers looking for practical solutions to use in team projects.